-Editor’s Note: This article was originally published September 25, 2017.
+Editor’s Note: This article was originally published on September 25, 2017.
 About one year later, Congress passed a new law to protect cancer patients and the article has been modified to reflect this additional help.
 About one year after the law was passed, the form for borrowers to apply finally become available.

 Facing cancer is a physical, emotional, and financial hardship of the highest order.
 Sadly, there are no special provisions for cancer patients to manage their student loans while they face cancer.

 The good news is that there may be some help around the corner.
 [Update: The help is here but it is flawed… see the last section for more details and how to apply.]

 Dealing with Cancer Right Now